• English

 ihy-ask-aladdin

-Ihy was often referred to as "the sistrum player" where the sistrum is said to have a close link with Hathor who was also his mother.
-No temple specifically to the name of Ihy has been found but he was worshipped in the temple of Hathor located in the Dandara temple complex as the son of Horus and Hathor.
-His appearance in the coffin texts and as lord of bread in the Book of Dead is seen and was in charge of beer because maybe due to Hathor’s association with intoxication and beer.
+Ihy was often referred to as "the sistrum player," where the sistrum is said to have a close link with Hathor, who was also his mother.
+No temple specifically to the name of Ihy has been found, but he was worshipped in the temple of Hathor in the Dandara temple complex as the son of Horus and Hathor.
+His appearance in the coffin texts and as lord of bread in the Book of Dead is seen and was in charge of beer because maybe due to Hathor's association with intoxication and beer.

 The Royal family

 Even being a minor god in Egypt, Ihy had an impressive family tree.
 He is said to be the child of Horus, Isis, Sekhmet, or Neith.
-Later on, it was confirmed that Ihy was the first child of Ra and Hathor.
+Later, it was confirmed that I was the first child of Ra and Hathor.
 His position as a perfect child made Ihy very loved in the family.
-Even being represented beautifully in all texts but Ihy was said to have been feared in ancient Egypt.
-Even being a child god Ihy was still seen with great respect.
+Even being represented beautifully in all texts, Ihy was said to have been feared in ancient Egypt.
+Even being a child god, Ihy was still seen with great respect.
 The conception and birth of Ihy have been memorialized in the birthing house at the temple of Hathor at Dandera.
-Also, Ihy along with his siblings was significant in transforming the perception of Hathor being a vengeful goddess and after this, she was also known as a kind and loving mother.
+Also, Ihy and his siblings were significant in transforming the perception of Hathor as a vengeful goddess.
+After this, she was also known as a kind and loving mother.

 Various Names And Mentions Of Ihy

-Ihy the god of music represented the playful side of childhood.
-He was often viewed as actual joy that came after playing the sistrum and in Upper Egypt playing the sistrum was an important part of the worship of Hathor.
-Ihy over time was linked with much more than music.
+Why, the god of music, represented the playful side of childhood.
+He was often viewed as the joy that came after playing the sistrum, and in Upper Egypt, playing the sistrum was an essential part of the worship of Hathor.
+Why, over time, was linked with much more than music.
 His connection with Hathor transformed him into a god of pleasure, lust, and fertility.
-He was also referred to as "the Lord of Bread" and was in charge of the beer.
-Many Egyptians believe that in order to connect with god Hathor the person must become intoxicated first and they believed that worshipping Ihy in this way could help in reaching his mother Hathor.
+He was also called "the Lord of Bread" and was in charge of the beer.
+Many Egyptians believe that to connect with the god Hathor, the person must become intoxicated first, and they thought that worshipping Ihy in this way could help in reaching his mother, Hathor.